What is PCOS?

 Researchers are still looking for the optimal treatment to combat PCOS, however the current treatment recommends a “multi-factorial” approach centered around diet and lifestyle modifications as well as pharmaceuticals and in some cases surgery.
 Most PCOS patients are insulin resistant and inflamed so strategies should aim to increase insulin sensitivity and reduce inflammation.

 Back to what we talked about at the beginning, Keto can help with so many different conditions due to its ability to target insulin resistance and inflammation.
 Since PCOS is characterized by elevated insulin levels, impaired metabolism, obesity, insulin resistance, and hormonal imbalances, it makes sense that a Ketogenic Diet may be able to offer some therapeutic potential.

 There is actually a small bit of research looking at Keto for PCOS!
-Check out 14 free days of my Ketologist Corner Membership portal to get a research breakdown the PCOS and Keto studies!
+Check out this research review I wrote!

 As always, we need a lot more research before we can definitively say what the best approach to treating PCOS is but with some of the early studies and anecdotal stories giving these kinds of results, I think it would be difficult to not consider Keto a top option!

 1.)
 Gasior, M., Rogawski, M. A., & Hartman, A. L. (2006).
 Neuroprotective and disease-modifying effects of the Ketogenic Diet.
 Behavioural pharmacology, 17(5-6), 431.

 2.)
 Liepa, G. U., Sengupta, A., & Karsies, D. (2008).
 Polycystic Ovary Syndrome (PCOS) and Other Androgen Excess–Related Conditions: Can Changes in Dietary Intake Make a Difference?.
 Nutrition in Clinical Practice, 23(1), 63-71.